WestDRI/slidesForWebinars/content/jl_variables_types/_index.md

 <br>

 {{<challenge>}}
-Which form of indexing do we want to use to convert our column?<br>
+Which form of indexing (with or without copy) do we want to use to convert our column?<br>
 Write the code to convert our first column to {{%b%}}String{{%/b%}}<br>
 Are there other columns with weird types we need to convert?
 {{</challenge>}}